iamdanielv/utils/README.md

 # utils 🛠️

-A collection of command-line utilities for SSH management, system monitoring, string generation, and Git automation.
+A collection of command-line utilities for developer setup, system administration, and automation.

 ## 🧠 Overview

 This repository contains shell scripts for:

 - Developer machine setup
+- Interactive environment variable management
+- Git automation
-- SSH host and key management
+- Docker automation and scheduling
 - System monitoring (temperature, user checks)
-- String generation
-- Git automation
+- Miscellaneous utilities (string generation, color palettes)

 All scripts are designed to be run in Unix-like environments.